nugen-in/evals-public/domain/legal/AIBE/Evaluation-Report.md

 | Other Areas | 3 | 4 |
 | **Total Errors** | **12** | **25** |

 The error distribution reveals Court Easy AI's specialized strengths.
 In AIBE-18, it made only one error in criminal law, highlighting its exceptional knowledge in this area.
-This strong performance in criminal law directly reflects Court Easy AI's fine-tuning on Indian case judgements, where criminal matters constitute a significant portion of high court and Supreme Court jurisprudence.
+This strong performance in criminal law directly reflects Court Easy AI's training on Indian case judgements, where criminal matters constitute a significant portion of high court and Supreme Court jurisprudence.

 In AIBE-19, Court Easy AI faced more challenges with criminal law questions, making 5 errors.
 The increased errors in constitutional law (5) for Court Easy AI in AIBE-19 primarily involved questions about recent constitutional amendments, suggesting an area for focused improvement.